bkarasu95/mern-stack-starter-kit/readme.md

 # MERN Stack Web App Starter Kit

 This is starter kit for developing content based web apps fastly.
 I also added some examples for showing how to system works.
 More detailed documentation explained in docs folder.

 **Caution:** This project hasn't finished yet.
-So some features may has bug, project structure can change etc. It would be better to wait for the release.
+So some features may be buggy, project structure can change etc

 Additional integrations are provided: